 VIP Recognition Awards Program$1,000

-Each year almost 3,000 individuals contribute over 135,000 hours of volunteer service with VIP’s supporting virtually all phases of Park operations.
-One of the factors that keeps these people coming back is the Park’s ability to provide recognition in the form of awards such as plaques, belt buckles, outdoor gear, etc.
+Each year almost 3,000 individuals contribute over 160,000 hours of volunteer service with VIP’s supporting virtually all phases of Park operations.
+These funds allow us the opportunity to provide recognition in to our year-round volunteers in the form of awards such as plaques, belt buckles, and certificates.

 Artists have played important part in the formation and establishment of our park.
 Early writers, photographers, painters, and musicians drew inspiration from these mountains and helped translate their purpose as a place of pleasure and preservation.
 An Artist-in-Residence supports the opportunity for an artist to live in the park and produce original works of art.
 In exchange, the artist agrees to donate a piece of work to the park.